 Improving your eCommerce fulfillment is an easy way to boost customer delivery times.
 It is streamlining your supply chain operations with better inventory management — so you pack, ship, and deliver orders on time.

 eCommerce order fulfillment covers everything from where you source your products to where you store them, process them, and get them to your customers.

 If you’re struggling with rising costs, including freight rates, you could work with a 3PL (Third Party Logistics Provider).
 A 3PL partner will take care of your warehouse operations for you.

 When orders come in, they will utilize ELD mandate transport and tracking tech to ensure your orders arrive at their final destination on time, thereby improving customer satisfaction.

-Other options include a 4PL, which covers even more than a 3PL and manages the 3PL for you so that you’re free to focus on the core aspects of your business.
+Other options include a 4PL and 5PL, which covers even more than a 3PL and manages the 3PL for you so that you’re free to focus on the core aspects of your business.

 It's a brilliant idea to partner with ethical suppliers who use sustainable packaging, too.
 It’ll go a long way toward enhancing your brand’s reputation and boosting customer loyalty in a world where over 60% of customers say they are concerned about the planet's future.

 If you go down this route and adopt other eco-friendly practices, communicate your sustainability efforts to your customers.